-RS 400 includes a means to selectively store objects according to a predetermined storage criterion, thus enabling frequently used objects to be stored locally at the RS, and causing infrequently used objects to forfeit their local stor-400 is verified before use according to the object's storage control parameters and the storage criterion in use for version checking.
+RS 400 includes a means to selectively store objects according to a predetermined storage criterion, thus enabling frequently used objects to be stored locally at the RS, and causing infrequently used objects to forfeit their local storage location.
+The currency of objects stored locally at the RS 400 is verified before use according to the object's storage control parameters and the storage criterion in use for version checking.

-Selective storage tailors the contents of the RS 400 parts of partitioned applications favored by the user.
+Selective storage tailors the contents of the RS 400 memory to contain objects representing all or significant parts of partitioned applications favored by the user.

 Because selective storage of objects is local, response time is reduced for those partitioned applications that the user accesses most frequently.

-Since much of the application processing formerly done by a host computer in previously known time-sharing networks is now performed at the user's RS 400, the higher 5 elements of network 10, particularly layer 200, have as their primary functions the routing of messages, serving of objects, and line concentration.
-The narrowed functional load of the higher network elements permits many more power and I/O capability of conventional host-centered architectures.
+Since much of the application processing formerly done by a host computer in previously known time-sharing networks is now performed at the user's RS 400, the higher elements of network 10, particularly layer 200, have as their primary functions the routing of messages, serving of objects, and line concentration.
+The narrowed functional load of the higher network elements permits many more 10 users to be serviced within the same bounds of computer power and I/O capability of conventional host-centered architectures.

-Network 10 provides information on a wide variety of topics, including, but not limited to news, industry, financial needs, hobbies and cultural interests.
+Network 10 provides information on a wide variety of topics, including, but not limited to news, industry, financial 15 needs, hobbies and cultural interests.
 Network 10 thus eliminates the need to consult multiple information sources, giving users an efficient and timesaving overview of subjects that interest them.

 The transactional features of interactive network 10 saves 20 the user time, money, and frustration by reducing time spent traveling, standing in line, and communicating with sales personnel.
-The user may, through RS 400, bank, send and receive messages, review advertising, place orders for merchandise, and perform other transactions.
+The user may, through RS 400, bank, send and receive messages, review advertising provided in accordance with the method of the present invention, place orders 25 for merchandise, and perform other transactions.

-In preferred form, network 10 provides information, advertising and transaction processing services for a large number of users simultaneously accessing the network via the public switched telephone network (PSTN), broadcast, and/or other media with their RS 400 units.
-Services avail-30 able to the user include display of information such as movie reviews, the latest news, airlines reservations, the purchase of items such as retail merchandise and groceries, and quotes and buy/sell orders for stocks and bonds.
-Network 10 provides an environment in which a user, via RS 400 35 establishes a session with the network and accesses a large number of services.
-These services are specifically constructed applications which as noted are partitioned so they may be distributed without undue transmission time, and may be processed and selectively stored on a user's RS 400 40 unit.
+In preferred form, network 10 provides information, advertising and transaction processing services for a large number of users simultaneously accessing the network via the public switched telephone network (PSTN), broadcast, 30 and/or other media with their RS 400 units.
+Services available to the user include display of information such as movie reviews, the latest news, airlines reservations, the purchase of items such as retail merchandise and groceries, and quotes and buy/sell orders for stocks and bonds.
+Network 10 35 provides an environment in which a user, via RS 400 establishes a session with the network and accesses a large number of services.
+These services are specifically constructed applications which as noted are partitioned so they may be distributed without undue transmission time, and 40 may be processed and selectively stored on a user's RS 400 unit.